 This article applies to: National Cybersecurity Awareness Month

 October is National Cybersecurity Awareness Month (NCSAM), an annual campaign to raise awareness and ensure that everyone has the resources they need to stay safer and more secure online.
 The National Cyber Security Alliance and the U.S. Department of Homeland Security launched NCSAM in October 2004.
 These days, the Internet touches nearly every aspect of our daily lives.
 When we all take steps to secure our connected devices and data, we all benefit.

-When using a laptop or other Internet-enabled device, think of the following:
+When using a laptop or any Internet-enabled device, consider the following:

 Regardless of how fast your fingers fly on a keyboard or phone, the best tool you have to help avoid online risks is your brain.